DesktopECHO/Pi-Hole-for-WSL1/README.md

    - On the *General* tab, place a checkmark next to both **Run whether user is logged on or not** and **Hidden**
    - On the *Conditions* tab, un-check the option **Start the task only if the computer is on AC power**

-**IMPORTANT!
-Requires August/Sept 2020 WSL update for Windows 10.** This update is already included in Windows 20H2 and newer.
-If you don't have Windows up to date, Pi-hole installer will throw an "Unsupported OS" error midway through the installation.
-If this occurrs, run the Pi-hole uninstaller, update your operating system and try again.
-Minimum required updates are as follows:**

-* 1809 - KB4571748
-* 1909 - KB4566116
-* 2004 - KB4571756

 **Additional Info:**

-* Rebased on Debian for a smaller footprint.

-* Integrated [**Unbound**](https://www.nlnetlabs.nl/projects/unbound/about) into the default configuration.

 * DHCP Server is not supported and has been removed from the UI.